-As far as designer dogs go, the Goldendoodle is an extremely popular option to consider if you are looking to add a new furry member to your family.
+As far as designer dogs go, the Goldendoodle is a trendy option to consider if you want to add a new furry member to your family.

 Goldendoodles, a crossbreed of the Golden Retriever and a Poodle, are beautiful and unique and are sure to make a wonderful addition to any family.
 If you are curious about all things Goldendoodle, keep reading to find out some valuable information about this amazing dog breed!